-- Classroom teacher across Key Stages 1 and 2, with experience of KS1 leadership - Fulbright Exchange Teacher to USA
+- Classroom teacher across Key Stages 1 and 2, with experience of KS1 leadership; teacher at a Hospital School - Fulbright Exchange Teacher to USA

-In addition to the work for the charity, Helen continues her career as a primary school teacher, and is also mum to Oliver's younger brothers Leo (10) and Harry (8).
+In addition to the work for the charity, Helen continues her career as a primary school teacher, and is also mum to Oliver's younger brothers Leo (13) and Harry (10).

-Nicky Williams - Trustee
+Nicky Muller - Trustee

-Nicky feels passionate around raising awareness of FOP and raising funds to get the cure that is in all our dreams.
-Nicky's daughter Isla was one of the youngest children to be diagnosed with

-FOP.
-After coming to terms with the initial shock of diagnosis, Nicky began fundraising to support the search
+Nicky is passionate around raising awareness of FOP and raising funds to get the cure that is in all our dreams.
+Nicky's daughter Isla was one of the youngest children to be diagnosed with FOP.
+After coming to terms with the initial shock of diagnosis, Nicky began fundraising to support the search for treatments.
+Along with her network of friends and family, Nicky continues to organise a series of successful events and sponsored sporting activities to raise funds in aid of FOP Friends.
+Nicky works part-time as a Marketing Campaigns